-The purpose of this appendix is to help provide context and actionable steps for resolving commonly experienced issues with the Cisco Umbrella roaming client before reaching out to Support or having to search the Knowledge Base.
+The purpose is to help provide context and actionable steps for resolving commonly experienced issues with the Cisco Umbrella roaming client before reaching out to Support or having to search the Knowledge Base.
 Most of the commands below require administrative access to the computer for troubleshooting.
 We recommend that you log into an administrator account to perform these tasks.

 In this case, try installing the Umbrella roaming client on a machine locally through the manual installation method.
 If the Umbrella roaming client installs correctly, double-check mass deployment information (Using Standardized Images and Using Apple Remote Desktop in OS X) and make sure each step was followed precisely.
 If the Umbrella roaming client did not install, proceed to Scenario 2.